Trade Mark Information

 The owner has the right to sue in the courts against any infringement or unauthorised use of the mark.

 A Trade Mark can only be registered in respect of goods which the applicant is selling or intends to sell, or in respect of services which the applicant is supplying or intends to supply.
-To be registrable, a Trade Mark must be distinctive.
+To be registered, a Trade Mark must be distinctive.
 A Trade Mark must not be:-

 - A. Descriptive of the nature or purpose of the goods (services) for which registration is sought